hackabletype/hackabletype.github.io/_projects/2017-11-destiny-2-ghost-skill.md

 Roles and Objectives:

-* Built live proof of concept code connecting Alexa and Destiny API to ensure the concept worked.
+* Built live proof of concept code connecting Alexa and the Destiny API to ensure the concept worked.
 * Worked with industrial designer to build a prototype of the Ghost Character to bring to the clients to demonstrate the concept.
 Nate worked on the electronics portion of this prototype.

 ## Awards for Destiny 2 Ghost Skill